About GPs

 In Australia, GPs must complete specialist medical training after their university medical degrees and internships.
 This training usually takes another 3 years.

-You might see a GP at a clinic in your neighbourhood or an after-hours clinic near a hospital.
+You might see a GP at a clinic in your neighbourhood or an after-hours clinic.
 If you live in a rural or remote area, you might see a GP as part of a visiting GP service.

 Health advice and support from your GP is essential to helping your child grow and develop well in childhood and adolescence.
 The GP is also there to care for your health and wellbeing.
 When you’re physically, emotionally and mentally well, it helps your child thrive.